sdebruyn/pg-allvectors/README.md

 ## Usage

-Just replace your Postgres image with one of the following:
+Just replace your Postgres image with any of the images available [here](https://github.com/sdebruyn/pg-allvectors/pkgs/container/pg-allvectors/versions?filters%5Bversion_type%5D=tagged).

-* `ghcr.io/sdebruyn/pg-allvectors:17-bookworm`
-* `ghcr.io/sdebruyn/pg-allvectors:16-bookworm`
-* `ghcr.io/sdebruyn/pg-allvectors:15-bookworm`
-* `ghcr.io/sdebruyn/pg-allvectors:14-bookworm`

 ## Versions

-Pick the Postgres version from the list above that matches your needs.
-The `bookworm` tag refers to the Debian Bookworm base image.

-The following versions of the extensions are installed:

-* pgvector: 0.8.0
-* pgvecto.rs: 0.4.0
-* VectorChord: 0.4.1
+The versions of Debian, Postgres, pgvector, pgvecto.rs, and VectorChord are mentioned in the tag.
+Pick the combination that suits your needs.

 Feel free to open an issue if you need a different version of Postgres or any of the extensions.